-These Shortcut Halloween Cake Pops are a quick and easy way to make a treat for Halloween.
+These Shortcut Halloween Cake Pops are a quick and easy way to make a treat for spooky season.
 Using donut holes dipped in candy melts is the smart secret to a homemade look in half the time.

 Purple, green and orange candy-coated Halloween cake pops decorated with candy eyeballs and sprinkles, sticking out a glass filled with white sugar and tied with an orange ribbon.